Newark Castle railway station: Services

 The station is also served by two trains per day to and one train per day from London St Pancras International which are operated using a Class 222 Meridian.
 These services do not run on Sundays.

 On Sundays, there is a roughly hourly service between Lincoln and Nottingham from mid-morning onwards.

-Future developments
+Recent developments

-A new ticket office, waiting room and toilets facilities are due to be opened at the station in Autumn 2015.
+A new ticket office, waiting room and toilets facilities opened at the station in Autumn 2015.